What Is The Difference Between CDD & EDD

 How can HyperVerge help?

-Looking for a video KYC service that accommodates your CDD and EDD policies.
+Looking for a video KYC service that accommodates your CDD and EDD policies?
 HyperVerge, an RBI and GDPR-compliant and ISO-certified identity verification solutions provider is the answer.
-With advanced NIST-ranked and iBeta for liveness certified face recognition solutions and equally capable AI-driven OCR solutions, HyperVerge must be your go-to partner for onboarding customers at scale.
+With advanced NIST-ranked and iBeta for liveness-certified face recognition solutions and equally capable AI-driven OCR solutions, HyperVerge must be your go-to partner for onboarding customers at scale.